FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 ## Introduction

+[Fixel EdgeHancer 3][98] is all about enhancing edges.
+If you have a texture, hair, fabric, wood, etc... you want to enhance, this is the Plug In you need.

 [Fixel EdgeHancer 3][98] is the 3rd generation of the [Fixel EdgeHancer][97] family.
 This version adds the following features: